nadia-polikarpova/cse130-web/lectures/08-monads.md

   - `type Interpreter a = [a]` if we want to return multiple results
   - ...

-Later we will see how to *combine* effects with *monad transformers*!
+You can also *combine* effects with something called *monad transformers*!

+  - `type Interpreter a = ExceptT String (State Int) a` if we want to have both errors and a counter!

 <br>
 <br>